 - Tip 5 – Don’t rush your bets

-You can’t predict bottom-of-the-table taking on a Man Utd or Man City and winning.
-But it happens, it’s their day in the spotlight, it’s their cup final.
+You can’t predict a bottom-of-the-table team taking on a Man Utd or Man City and winning, but it does happen.
+It’s their day in the spotlight, their cup final.
 It’s shocking that teams raise their games for a big team like this, but it happens.

 That’s just one reason why football is unpredictable and you can’t rely on tips.
 Plus, if the tipsters are referring you to a betting site after they have given you their selections, then at some point they want you to lose!
 Yes they want you to lose money, because they’ll be on a commission deal with the betting site.